griptape-ai/griptape-docs/docs/griptape-framework/drivers/image-query-drivers.md

 Image Query Drivers are used by [Image Query Engines](../engines/image-query-engines.md) to execute natural language queries on the contents of images.
 You can specify the provider and model used to query the image by providing the Engine with a particular Image Query Driver.

 !!! info
-    All Image Query Drivers default to a `max_output_tokens` of 256.
+    All Image Query Drivers default to a `max_tokens` of 256.
 It is recommend that you set this value to correspond to the desired response length.

 ## AnthropicImageQueryDriver

 !!! info
     This Driver does not have a default model.
 You must specify one using the `model` field.
-In order to tune `max_ouput_tokens`, see [Anthropic's documentation on image tokens](https://docs.anthropic.com/claude/docs/vision#image-costs) for more information on how to relate token count to response length.
+In order to tune `max_tokens`, see [Anthropic's documentation on image tokens](https://docs.anthropic.com/claude/docs/vision#image-costs) for more information on how to relate token count to response length.

 The [AnthropicImageQueryDriver](../../reference/griptape/drivers/image_query/anthropic_image_query_driver.md) is used to query images using Anthropic's Claude 3 multi-modal model.
 Here is an example of how to use it: